Unhinged Cognitive Science Doodles

 - Compensation is rewarded by scale of the people you impact and difficulty / scarceness of the problems you solve.
 “Solve rich peoples’ problems” - Alex Hormozi.

 - There are key words for interfacing with retail workers or bypassing them to get help from a manager.
 Recognize that 80-90% of consumer queries get triaged in the most efficient mannar.
 Complex queries, like getting help rolling over your 401k into a Rollover IRA, often require manager help.
-(Don’t DDOS-style spam this though, otherwise business systems will adapt at scale and become less efficient for consumers overall.
-There’s a trust model involved here.)
+Businesses tend adapt to the needs of the majority of their clients.

 - See [Comedy Central]